 Read every day

-Most new authors have a sense of how much work is required to become a literary success.
+Most new authors know how much work is required to become a literary success.
 But a sense is not enough.
 Do you want to work at 5% efficiency or 85%?
-If you want 85% efficiency, you must read other authors’ fictional work every day.
+If you want 85% efficiency, read other authors’ fictional work daily.

 This requirement applies to new and seasoned authors alike.
 In his book On Writing, Stephen King writes that he spends 50% of every working day reading other authors’ fiction.
 Even Stephen King follows this advice.